This hearty and flavorful okra stew features tender pieces of beef cooked in a rich tomato-and-onion-based broth.

 - Minced garlic: Mince it yourself, or use the stuff that comes in a jar.
 Both work.

-- To season: Cumin, paprika, cayenne, and - of course - salt and pepper.
-The amount of cayenne pepper I use doesn't make the dish very spicy, but if you like spicy food, you can obviously increase the amount you use.
+- To season: Salt, pepper, cumin, paprika, and cayenne.
+The amount of cayenne pepper I use doesn't make the dish very spicy, so if you like spicy food, you can increase the amount you use.

 - Canned tomato sauce: It greatly enhances the flavor of the stew and also improves its presentation.
 It gives it such a pretty color.